whitequark/lab-notebook/content/notes/2018-01-01-synthesizing-phosphorus-trichloride.md

 ---
 kind: article
 created_at: 2018-01-01 00:22:52 +0000
-title: "Synthesizing phosphorus chloride"
+title: "Synthesizing phosphorus(III) chloride"
 tags:
   - chemistry
+  - failure
 has_mathjax: true
 ---

-In this note I'll describe synthesis of phosphorus chloride from elements with an emphasis of simplicity.
+In this note I'll describe my failed attempt at synthesis of phosphorus(III) chloride from elements with an emphasis of simplicity.
 For example, concentrated sulfuric acid or potassium permanaganate may not be easily available in certain locales, and I am trying to avoid using them in this synthesis.

-Note the phrasing of "phosphorus chloride".
-Initially I expected to get phosphorus(III) chloride and use it to make phosphorus(V) chloride, but I got the latter right away, which saved me the hassle.

 <!--more-->

 * toc
 {: toc}

-# Attempt at synthesis of PCl₃

 ## Glassware